PhucHNg/mcmc_se/README.md

 Markov Chain Monte Carlo (MCMC) is an essential technique in estimating parameters of Bayesian models.
-Given a large enough number of sample size, MCMC sampler has been showed to converge to the true posterior distribution (CITE STH).
-However, in practice, it's still difficult to determine how large is a large sample size.
+Given a large enough number of sample size, MCMC sampler has been showed to converge to the true posterior distribution.
+However, in practice, it's still difficult to determine how large is a large sample size (Asmussen & Carlin, 2011).
-Many commonly used diagnostics and stopping rules for MCMC chains tend to only focus on the stablization of the posterior mean estimates (CITE REVIEW PAPER BY COWELS).
+Many commonly used diagnostics and stopping rules for MCMC chains tend to only focus on the stablization of the posterior mean estimates (Cowles & Glynn, 1996).
 In this project, we test different approaches to estimate the stablization of the estimate of the whole posterior distribution with toy univariate and multivariate examples.
 Specifically, we attempted to measure this "stablization" by: